BBK stock price manipulation incident: History

 Earlier, Kim Ki-dong, a prosecutor at the Seoul Central District Prosecutors' Office, said, "This is a case in which an individual person has made a mockery of the Republic of Korea."
 For spreading "false" rumors about Lee on the eve of the presidential election, the Seoul Central District Court convicted Kim of violating the nation's election law, handing down a one-year prison term.
 He was given another six months for document forgery to back his attacks on Lee.
 Prosecutors said in a statement that Kim had been changing the story with endless lies throughout the whole investigation process, making it extremely hard for them to draw up the protocol.
 He even denied their request to use a lie detector.
 Prosecutors added by saying, "Kim's defense attorney also made a false statement by saying those who testified against Kim were all liars and committing perjury.
 This, in fact, is a contradictory statement to the Attorneys-at-Law and attorney ethics".

 In the end, Kim ended up asserting that President Lee had nothing to do with the BBK scandal and that he had hoped to avoid criminal liability by manipulating the prevailing circumstances in Korea at the time.
-Kim, who would later get convicted in Korea for his role in the incident and serve an eight-year sentence.
+Kim would later be convicted in Korea for his role in the incident and serve an eight-year sentence.
 Upon his release, he would later allege that Lee was indeed a part owner of BBK and as such had a major involvement in the BBK stock manipulation incident.
 Kim's allegation is that he lied under pressure from Lee, and as he thought that Lee, as his former partner in crime, would help him avoid being convicted.
-As turned out to be otherwise, Kim has held numerous news conferences alleging Lee's involvement in the BBK matter.
+As it turned out otherwise, Kim has held numerous news conferences alleging Lee's involvement in the BBK matter.

 Some of the prosecutors who worked on the BBK case were promoted under Lee's presidency.
 Meanwhile, the US federal district court ruled that Kim was not subject to prosecution regarding BBK.
 Subsequent to that, the very same prosecutors came under investigation and scrutiny for their alleged role in looking the other way, thereby helping to elect candidate Lee as president of South Korea.

-According to leaked diplomatic cables, Yoo Chong-ha, the former co-chairman of Lee Myung-bak's presidential election campaign, had requested of Alexander Vershbow, the then American ambassador to South Korea, that the US authorities help delay the extradition of Kim to Korea asnaoight by the Korean government, in order that presidential hopeful Lee Myung-bak's election campaign might better control and effectively contain the controversy relating to Lee's alleged involvement in the BBK embezzlement scandal, there on the eve of the election season.
+According to leaked diplomatic cables, Yoo Chong-ha, the former co-chairman of Lee Myung-bak's presidential election campaign, had requested of Alexander Vershbow, the then American ambassador to South Korea, that the US authorities help delay the extradition of Kim to Korea as sought by the Korean government.
+This request was made to help presidential hopeful Lee Myung-bak's election campaign better control and effectively contain the controversy relating to Lee's alleged involvement in the BBK embezzlement scandal on the eve of the election season.